 Wait for the right moment

 When you finally reach the front of the long line of cars, you’ll find yourself behind the red vehicle carrying the chief officials.
 These are the people who determine which team cars can pass the peloton to reach breakaway riders, use the race radio to tell team cars when their riders have flat tires or are requesting water, and hand out penalties for illegal drafting or hanging on to cars.
 Depending on what’s going on in the race, the officials’ car could be 30 meters behind the pack or 200 meters.
 The larger the gap, the harder it is to cross, so riders try to wait until the officials’ car is relatively close to the back of the pack.
 They also try to wait until the pack itself is spread across the full width of the road, an indication that the pace is somewhat moderate.
 If you get to the head of the caravan and see the pack strung out in a long line, you know the race is going full throttle and even if you could cross the open space, it will be hard to get a draft when you get there.
 Sometimes, riders purposely sit up and let a few cars pass them again so they can stay in the caravan until the pace calms down a bit.

-When Peter Sagan rejoined the field, the sprinters’ teams were driving the pace and the race was navigating narrow streets and plenty of wet corners as it wound through Lille.
-Regardless, he had a job to do and that job wasn’t at the back, so he wasted no time maneuvering his way through the field to get to the front.
-Getting through the back half of the field probably wasn’t too difficult, as those riders are just concentrating on staying upright and in contact with the pack.
+For a lot of riders, getting back to the field is only the first challenge.
+If you’re a team leader or a domestique or you’re carrying bottles, you have a job to do and that job isn’t at the back of the pack, so you have to maneuver your way through the field to get to the front.
+Getting through the back half of the field is typically not too difficult, as those riders are just concentrating on staying upright and in contact with the pack.
 They’ll let you come through without much issue.
 Further up, riders in the first third of the field are not so generous.
 They’re fighting for position and riding handlebar-to-handlebar, so it takes a lot of skills and power to get where you want to go.